-This class involves gathering data.
 Cite your sources.
 If you get information from a printed, online, video or other source, cite it.
 If you cite a reference word for word, put those words in quotes.
 Don't use someone else's work as if it was your own without citing it.
 Citing sources, even if it takes extra time, enhances your professional credibility.

-"Plagiarism includes: 1) Directly quoting the words of others without using quotation marks or indented format to identify them; or, 2) Using sources of information (published or unpublished) without identifying them; or, 3) Paraphrasing materials or ideas of others without identifying the sources." -University of Wisconsin-Milwaukee Graduate School, "Academic Misconduct," Website, Available online: http://www4.uwm.edu/dos/conduct/academic-misconduct.cfm, January 2016.
+According to the Guide for Students, "Plagiarism includes: 1) Directly quoting the words of others without using quotation marks or indented format to identify them; or, 2) Using sources of information (published or unpublished) without identifying them; or, 3) Paraphrasing materials or ideas of others without identifying the sources."

+-University of Wisconsin-Milwaukee Graduate School, "Academic Misconduct," Website, Available online: http://uwm.edu/deanofstudents/conduct/conduct_procedures/academic-misconduct/, August 2017.